 - 8.11.1.
-There is one SINC in Charlton Parish, Charlton Lakeside, which is located in the south-eastern corner of the ward.
-There are other nearby SINCs which are also located adjacent to the parish boundary around the lakes.
+There is one SINC in Charlton ParishPlan Area, Charlton Lakeside, which is located in the south-eastern corner of the ward.
+There are other nearby SINCs which are also located adjacent to the parishPlan Area boundary around the lakes.
 The River Anton is one of Andover's important natural features.
 It is a chalk stream fed by water of exceptionally high quality and supports a rich and diverse array of wildlife.
 There are a number of issues however affecting the river, which through management and historic use, have had a serious effect on its wildlife and amenity value. - 8.11.2.
 Test Valley Borough Council, Environment Agency, Hampshire County Council and Hampshire and IOW Wildlife Trust have formed a partnership to improve the river corridor for wildlife and people. - 8.11.3.
 A strategy has been produced which identifies the key issues and puts forward some actions which are aimed at improving the river and its environment. - 8.11.4.
-The River Anton Strategy has 4 broad objectives: - To improve the river and its value for its wildlife - To improve public access along the river - To involve the community in projects to improve the river - To ensure the full potential of the River Anton as a chalk river habitat is realised and secured for the future - 8.11.5.
-The area around Charlton Lakes as shown on the Strategy Map is identified as Zone 1.
+The River Anton Strategy has 4 broad objectives: - To improve the river and its value for its wildlife - To improve public access along the river - To involve the community in projects to improve the river - To ensure the full potential of the River Anton as a chalk river habitat is realised and secured for the future - $8.11.5.\, The \, area \, around \, Charlton \, Lakes \, as \, shown \, on \, the \, Strategy \, Map \, is \, identified \, as \, Zone \, 1.$